ashbabkhan2/predict_customer_churn_project/README.md

 churn_library.py file contain functions which we have to test using the churn_script_logging_and_test.py file

-To test the file we have to run command in terminal python churn_script_and_logging_and_tests.py

-this will start testing our churn_notebook.py file  and generate our model and saved image to images folder and save model to model folder.

 ## Files and data description
 there are 4 folders in our project and the remaining are files
   1. Data (Folder) : this folder contain our data which is bank data csv     file